Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Experiments

 \subsection{Preliminaries}

 In machine unlearning research, an original model $\theta_{original}$ is trained on the dataset $\mathcal{D}_{train}$ to solve a specific task.
 To evaluate the \textbf{model utility}, we measure the classification accuracy of the model on the test set $\mathcal{D}_{test}$.
-If the model achieves high accuracy on $\mathcal{D}_{test}$, it is considered to have high \textit{model utility} for the original task.
+If the model achieves high accuracy on $\mathcal{D}_{test}$, it is considered to have a high utility \textit{ of the model} for the original task.

 The goal of an ideal machine unlearning method is to remove the images that need to be forgotten ($\mathcal{D}_{forget}$) while maintaining the original classification performance.
 In this study, we adopt a common machine unlearning setting where the model has access to a subset of the training data, $\mathcal{D}_{retain}$, which the AI company may still possess.
-Formally, we assume that the training data $\mathcal{D}_{train}$ is composed of $\mathcal{D}_{retain}$ and $\mathcal{D}_{forget}$, following the general machine unlearning setting described in~\cite{Benchmark}.
+Formally, we assume that the training data $\mathcal{D}_{train}$ is composed of $\mathcal{D}_{retain}$ and $\mathcal{D}_{forget}$, following the general machine unlearning setting described by \citet{Benchmark}.
 Our objective is to develop a machine unlearning algorithm that makes the unlearned model $\theta_{unlearned}$ as similar as possible to the retrained model $\theta_{retrained}$, which is considered the ground truth and is trained only on $\mathcal{D}_{retain}$.

 We also introduce a dataset $\mathcal{D}_{unseen}$, which is never used during the training or testing phases of the model.
 This dataset serves as our test set $\mathcal{D}_{test}$ and is exclusively used for evaluating the \textbf{forgetting score}.
 It is important to note that any subject targeted for unlearning should not simultaneously belong to the three datasets: $\mathcal{D}_{forget}$, $\mathcal{D}_{retain}$, and $\mathcal{D}_{unseen}$.
 This ensures that the subject to be forgotten is not present across multiple datasets in the machine unlearning setting.